 Check if your energy supplier is having connectivity issues.
 You may need to submit meter readings to ensure you’re billed accurately while problems are resolved.

 Most problems should be resolved when all smart meters use the DCC wireless network, covering 99.25% of Great Britain.

 If your first-generation smart meter stopped working when you switched supplier, read the section above about what to do if your smart meter turned dumb when you switched supplier.

 The displays work best when close to the smart meter.
 If your meters are inaccessible or outside, ask your energy supplier for advice.
 Check if your in-home display has a flat battery or is unplugged.
 Check the instruction booklet for troubleshooting tips, and contact your energy supplier if the problem persists.

 Smart meters need to be able to connect via a wireless network to your in-home display so you can see how much energy you’re using.
 A ‘hub’ is installed with your smart meter (often built in to the meter) to do this.

 The current hubs will work in around 70% of properties, according to government research.
 If your home is particularly large, or you live in a high-rise or low-rise flat (where your in-home display is some distance from the smart meter), it’s more likely that the current hub won’t work.

-A new hub is being developed which should work in 96.5% of homes and be available by spring 2019.
+A new hub is being developed (called Alt HAN) which should work in 96.5% of homes and be available in 2019.
 Technology for the remaining homes is being developed.

-We’ve heard from members with solar panels who have been refused a smart meter, and from others who have had a smart meter installed that does not work with their solar panels.
+We’ve heard from members with solar panels who have been refused a smart meter, and from others who have had a smart meter installed that doesn't work with their solar panels.